 The Major Frauds Section investigates and prosecutes some of the most significant “white-collar crime” cases in the country.
-The section is comprised of approximately 33 experienced federal prosecutors, and is nationally recognized not only for the size and sophistication of the cases it handles, but for the breadth of its caseload.
+The Section is comprised of experienced federal prosecutors, and is nationally recognized not only for the size and sophistication of the cases it handles, but for the breadth of its caseload.

 In addition to the cases it brings on behalf of private individuals, the Major Frauds Section handles a broad array of highly significant cases involving fraud against the government.
 The section has a specialized unit dedicated to attacking health care fraud, and in recent years, that unit has successfully prosecuted major cases involving hospitals, doctors, home health agencies, diagnostic testing facilities, medical clinics, and durable medical equipment suppliers.
 The section also handles significant cases of procurement fraud (including fraud involving Recovery Act funds), government program fraud, bankruptcy fraud, and tax evasion.
 In addition, the section handles major cases of fraud against banks, mortgage companies, and other financial institutions, including cases involving the Troubled Asset Relief Program funds.